Picking NPA constraints from a randomly sampled quantum moment matrix: Notation and definitions

 In the context of randomly generated quantum states and measurements, the quantities appearing in Definition~\ref{dfn:seq_of_projs} are interpreted as follows: $r$ denotes the rank of each generated projector, $d$ is the dimension of the quantum state $\rho$, and $m$ is the number of parties involved in the scenario.

 The moment matrices considered in this work are constructed by omitting the projectors corresponding to the final outcomes of each measurement, leveraging the fact that the full set of projectors for a given measurement sums to the identity.
-This ensures that the remaining projectors are independent, as required by condition (3) in Definition~\ref{dfn:seq_of_projs}.

-\begin{definition}[Blocks of Projectors] Let $\mathbb{P}$ be a scenario sequence.
-For each party $i$, define $\mathbb{P}^{(i)}$ as the subsequence of $\mathbb{P}$ consisting of all projectors assigned to party $i$, ordered as they appear in $\mathbb{P}$.
+\begin{definition}[Blocks of projectors] Let $\mathbb{P}$ be a scenario sequence.
+For each party $i$, define $\mathbb{P}^{(i)}$ as the subsequence of $\mathbb{P}$ consisting of all projectors assigned to party $i$, equipped with the order induced from $\mathbb{P}$.